Linear-Convex Optimal Steady-State Control: Case Study: Optimal Frequency Regulation in Power Systems

-The Laplacian matrix $L_{\rm c}$ has a left null space of dimension one spanned by some nonnegative vector $w \in \real^n$.
-Assuming that $F$ is selected such that $w^{\sf T}F\vones[n] \neq \vzeros[]$, the range condition of Proposition \ref{Prop:RERFS-OM} is satisfied.
-Hence, with an appropriate choice of $F$, we may apply the reduced-error RFS-OM to obtain the optimality model
+It further holds that $L_{\rm c}$ has a left null space of dimension one spanned by a nonnegative and non-zero vector $\mathsf{w} \in \real^n$.
+Assuming that $F$ is selected such that $\mathsf{w}^{\sf T}F\vones[n] \neq \vzeros[]$, the range condition of Proposition \ref{Prop:REFS-OM} is satisfied, and we may apply the REFS-OM \eqref{Eq:REFS-OM} to obtain the optimality model

 Therefore, one option for an OSS controller is